playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

 When we want to start hit testing, we issue a request and are provided with a `HitTestSource` instance, which then provides results in the form of events.
 We can manage the lifetime of the source that way.

-The most basic way is to start probing straight from the viewer forward
+The most basic way is to start probing straight from the viewer forward vector:

 ```javascript
 // start a hit test